More Brands May Be Misleading Consumers with “100% Grated Parmesan Cheese” Label

 - Safeway Inc.’s Safeway Signature Kitchen brand “100% Grated Parmesan Cheese,” sold at Safeway, Pavilions, and Vons locations across the country;

 - Aldi Inc.’s Reggano brand “100% Grated Parmesan Cheese,” sold at Aldi stores;

 - Save-A-Lot Ltd.’s Mantia’s Italiano brand “100% Grated Parmesan Cheese,” sold at Save-A-Lot’s retail stores; and

 - AHOLD USA Inc.’s brand “100% Grated Parmesan Cheese” sold at Giant Landover, Giant Carlisle, Stop & Shop New England, Stop & Shop New York Metro, and Peapod.

 Keller Rohrback L.L.P., a national leader in representing consumers in class action lawsuits, is now investigating potential claims against Safeway Inc., Aldi Inc., Save-A-Lot Ltd., and AHOLD USA Inc. to hold them responsible for any misleading or false labeling of cheese products that contain substantial wood-pulp content instead of “100% cheese,” as advertised.

 Contact a Consumer Protection Attorney

 Help us stand up for transparency and keep food labeling honest.
-If you bought parmesan cheese products from Safeway Inc., Aldi Inc., Save-A-Lot Ltd., or AHOLD USA Inc. with a “100% Grated Parmesan Cheese” label, please contact attorneys Tana Lin or Michael Meredith, or paralegal AJ de Vries.
-Call us toll-free at (800) 776-6044 or email email@example.com.
+If you bought parmesan cheese products from Safeway Inc., Aldi Inc., Save-A-Lot Ltd., or AHOLD USA Inc. with a “100% Grated Parmesan Cheese” label, please contact attorney Tana Lin or paralegal AJ de Vries.
+Call us toll-free at (800) 776-6044 or email firstname.lastname@example.org.